keitaroemotion/vimfind/README.md

 $ ddff [keyword]
 ```

-then it enlist the result of `git diff --name-only develop` (and if you put in keyword, the result is gonna be filtered according to it)
+then it enlists the result of `git diff --name-only develop` (and if you put in keyword, the result is gonna be filtered according to it)

-the merit of this is you do not need to fuck around with large amount of files yet just focusing on the files you have altered in your branch.
+the merit of this is you do not need to waste time inspecting the large amount of files yet just focusing on the files you have altered in your branch.

 ```